Cabinet secretary: Devolved governments

 The term cabinet secretary is currently also used to refer to the senior cabinet members of the Scottish and Welsh governments.

 Following the 2007 General Election of the devolved Scottish Parliament, the new First Minister Alex Salmond restyled the Scottish Executive to be branded as the Scottish Government, whilst senior ministers were re-titled from ministers to cabinet secretaries.
 Similarly, junior ministers were re-titled from deputy ministers to minister.

 The Welsh Government followed suit in 2016 under first minister Carwyn Jones, in order to reflect the government's expansion of powers in recent years.
 It reverted back to the original names from 2018 to 2024 under Mark Drakeford, before returning to the cabinet secretary titles under Vaughan Gething.
+After Rhun ap Iorwerth became first minister, senior ministers were re-styled as cabinet ministers.

 Presidential systems

 China

 The Secretary-General of the State Council is an executive position within the State Council of the People's Republic of China.
 It ranks below the Premier and above the Ministers of various ministries and departments.
 The current secretary general is State Councilor Wu Zhenglong, a former CCP secretary and governor of Jiangsu Province, China.
 The Secretary-General is responsible for the day-to-day work of the State Council and is in charge of the State Council General Office.